w3c-ccg/did-pkh/README.md

 # did-pkh

-We would like to open up the design process for the did:pkh [**method specification**](did-pkh-method-draft.md) to a more open and consultative/deliberative conversation in the open.
+We would like to open up the design process for the did:pkh [**method specification**](did-pkh-method-draft.md) to a more  consultative/deliberative conversation for the broader W3C-CCG community.

 ## Meetings